Wiz1101/Cisco-asa-firewall-configurations/README.md

     ap# write erase
     ap# reload
    ```

-starting with fresshh ASA
-To configure a Cisco ASA 5510 with default settings to allow internet access while separating the outside and inside networks with basic NAT and DHCP, follow these steps:

 **Important Note**: Before proceeding, ensure that you have console access to the Cisco ASA 5510 through a console cable and terminal emulation software like PuTTY or a similar tool.